-4. Raise the axle approximately 2" (51 mm) and support it with jack stands and remove the wheel chocks.
+4. Raise the axle approximately 2" (51 mm) and support it with the jack stands and remove the wheel chocks.

-Failure to proper support axle during maintenance could create a crush hazard, which, if not avoided, could result in death or serious injury.
+Failure to properly support the axle during maintenance could create a crush hazard, which if not avoided, could result in death or serious injury.

-- 5. Remove the tires. - 6.
-Disconnect and discard front pivot fasteners (Figure 28) and rotate equalizing beams downward out of the frame brackets.
-Make sure equalizing beams are supported by jack stands.
+- 5. Remove the tires. - Disconnect and discard the front pivot fasteners (Figure 28) and rotate the equalizing beams downward out of the frame brackets. - 7.
+On the side of the frame rail, mark the mounting location of the frame bracket to be replaced. - 8.
+Remove the old frame bracket.